 - Having a crown fitted can irritate the pulp and compromise the nerve.

 Getting sensitive teeth after a filling is relatively normal, however, if it lasts longer than a few days you may have pulpitis.
-If you believe you have dental pulp inflammation as a result of dental treatment, speak to your dentist to try and resolve the complaint.
+If you believe you have dental pulp inflammation because of dental treatment, speak to your dentist to resolve the complaint.
 You also have the right to make a complaint about your dentist.
-Here is an NHS guide about how to try and resolve complaints about your NHS or private dentist.
+Here is an NHS guide about how to resolve complaints about your NHS or private dentist.

 Diagnosis of pulpitis